 The first time I met my partner’s mother, I was struck by their resemblance.
-It was like looking at a mini version of Sweet Pea but only with white curly hair.
+It was like looking at a mini version of her but only with white curly hair.
 I couldn’t help noticing all the ways they are alike.
 Both, for example, stand with good posture, walk with a similar gate, have elegant and correct speech, and can exude a sense of authority just by walking in a room.

 For people like myself who lost their parental mirror early on, I’m always fascinated by generational observations.
 It must be challenging for people who were adopted as babies or children to grapple with this issue.

 We like to know about our heritage for a host of reasons, but this is especially true when it comes to genetics.
 Genes can tell us a lot about health conditions which we may be predisposed to developing.
 That is why medical institutions and physicians ask about family history during their initial intake procedures.